 The Engaged Learner is a new CPD course from tutor2u that is packed full of practical ideas to improve the quality of teaching and learning within every classroom.

-During the day we will be looking at:
+During the day we look at:

 - An array of bellwork and starter activities to inspire and engage learners from the moment they enter the classroom;